desmos-labs/desmos/docs/architecture/adr-010-mutual-dtags-exchange.md

 	dTagWanted := request.DTagToTrade
 	dTagToTrade := currentOwnerProfile.DTag
 	if dTagWanted != dTagToTrade {
-		return nil, sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "the owner's DTag is different from the one to be exchanged") }
+		return nil, sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "the owner's DTag is different from the one of the request") }

 	// Check for an existent profile of the receiving user